 Those two jackets look pretty similar, but you can see how different they really are.
 In the first photo, my daughter is wearing a Snozu jacket.
 Without the jacket, the harness had no slack.
 (In fact, before I took the picture my daughter had been in the seat with no jacket.
 I didn’t need to loosen the harness at all to buckle her with the jacket on.)
 The second coat is another story.
 It’s your typical winter coat, and honestly, it didn’t seem that bulky to me…until I took it off and re-buckled.
 Wow!
 There was a lot of slack in that harness!

-Last year I got my daughter a Snozu jacket from Costco, pictured above.
-(There are also some available on Amazon.)
-They squish down into almost nothing, so they’re perfect for the car.
-This year’s version has a thin layer of fleece inside, but still works well in the car.
-They aren’t expensive either, which is a definite bonus!
+Last year I got my daughter a Snozu jacket, pictured above.
+This particular jacket squished down into almost nothing, so it was perfect for the car.
+There is a similar Snozu jacket available at Costco this season, that has a thin layer of fleece inside, but still works well in the car.
+These jackets aren’t expensive either, which is a definite bonus!
+Just keep in mind that jacket styles can change from year to year.
+You should do the “Jacket Slack Challenge” with each new coat to ensure that it’s not introducing a dangerous amount of slack in your child’s car seat harness.

 Many have also said good things about the North Face Moondoggy.

-These Lightweight Packable Jackets from Lands’ End also looks like it would work very well.
+These Lightweight Packable Jackets from Lands’ End also look like they would work well.

-Besides working well in car seats, these options will also pack well in a backpack or diaper bag when you don’t need them.
+Besides working well in car seats, these options will also pack easily in a backpack or diaper bag when you don’t need them.
 Safe AND convenient!

 What great car seat coats have you found?